 In this bespoke Neptune utility room design, baskets have been designed into the room which could also be used effectively to store then transport laundry around the house.

-5. Pack in as Much Storage as Possible
+9. Pack in as Many Clever Storage Ideas into a Utility Room as Possible

 While good looks are still important, utility rooms are much more functional spaces, so packing in as much storage as possible is the key to a room that works well for your home.